-The principles of Ayurveda are universal, however Ayurvedic Medicines and treatmentsvary from region to region.
+The principles of Ayurveda are universal, however Ayurvedic Medicines and Ayurvedic treatments vary from region to region.
 Some families in Sri Lanka have passed original Ayurvedic recipes from one generation to another, resulting in an incredible range of Ayurvedic recipes across Sri Lanka.

 Intensive Ayurveda in Sri Lanka differs slightly from treatment in India, however the aim is exactly the same - to bring your body and mind into balance.

 The most popular, complete Ayurvedic treatment in both India and Sri Lanka isPanchakarma, which focuses on Ayurvedic detox.
 It takes a minimum of two or three weeks and includes anAyurvedic diet.
 The treatment is highly individual and it is prescribed by an ayurvedic doctor, who will determine the right cosmetic treatments, medicines and menu.
-Panchakarma can be supported by yoga classes, which are in most of our resorts that offer Ayurveda in Sri Lanka.
+Panchakarma can be supported by yoga, which is offered in most of our resorts that offer Ayurveda in Sri Lanka.

 Resorts offering Ayurveda in Sri Lanka provide what is known as "barefoot luxury."
-For many guests it is a rare luxury to escape their mobile phone and computer, feel the sand on the beach under their bare feet and completely unwind, whilst taking Ayurvedic treatments.
+For many guests it is a rare luxury to escape their mobile phone and computer, feel the sand from the beach under their bare feet and completely unwind, whilst reaping the benefits of Ayurvedic treatments.

 Even in the most luxurious Ayurvedic resorts in Sri Lanka, it is advised to bring comfortable, casual clothes with you.
 Moderate clothes are recommended in public areas (e.g. in restaurants).